+Olga Stoddard

-Olga Stoddard Assistant Professor, Department of Economics, Brigham Young University
+Assistant Professor, Brigham Young University Senior Research Affiliate, SODI

 I use experimental methods to study underrepresentation of women and ethnic minorities in fields like business, politics, and STEM.
-My research focuses on understanding the effects of various diversity interventions and policies on recruitment and retention of minority employees.
+My research focuses on understanding the effects of various diversity interventions and policies on recruitment, retention, and success of minority employees.

 - Communicating the firm's value of diversity to prospective job candidates raises applications by ethnic minorities and women. - Contrary to conventional wisdom, elite political recruitment increases the gender gap in political ambition as men are disproportionately more responsive to recruitment efforts than women. - Women are deterred by competitive environments.
-Specifically, priming politically active individuals to consider the competitive nature of politics has a strong negative effect on women's interest in political office, but not on men's. - Priming gender identity in a cooperative task in the laboratory causes men to communicate more and women to become less vocal in mixed-gender interactions. - Gender composition has significant effects on group dynamics and communication patterns.
-When women are a minority in a group, they face a severe deficit in participation and authority.
+Specifically, priming politically active individuals to consider the competitive nature of politics has a strong negative effect on women's interest in political office, but not on men's. - Priming gender identity in a cooperative task in the laboratory causes men to communicate more and women to become less vocal in mixed-gender interactions. - Gender composition has significant effects on group dynamics and women's ability to be influential.
+When women are a minority in a group, they face a severe deficit in influence.
 This gap does not decline as a result of repeated interactions by group members.